-CCDC will be conveying ownership of a portion of its property located at 620 S. 9th Street in August 2015.
+CCDC conveyed ownership of a portion of its property located at 620 S. 9th Street in October 2015.
 RMH Development won the ERN by successfully including the elements CCDC proposal required.
 RMH plans include creating a mixed use development called The Afton, which has over 5000 square feet of retail space and 25 residential condominium units in phase one and an additional 39 residential condominiums in phase 2.

-1401 West Idaho Street, commonly known as the Watercooler building, is the other property CCDC will be conveying for residential use in 2015.
+1401 West Idaho Street, commonly known as the Watercooler building, was conveyed to LocalCostruct in May 2016.
 An Exclusive Right to Negotiate was awarded to LocalConstruct in June 2015 after a competitive proposal process.
-The developer's plans for the building include 32 market rate apartments, 7 live work units, 1450 square feet of retail space, and a pocket park.
+The developer's plans for the building include 32 market rate apartments, 7 live work units, 1,450 square feet of retail space, and a pocket park.